HyperFill/HyperFill-vault/README.md

 ╚═╝  ╚═╝   ╚═╝   ╚═╝     ╚══════╝╚═╝  ╚═╝╚═╝     ╚═╝╚══════╝╚══════╝

-          First AI Market Making Vault on SEI Network "We make money while you sleep" - The HyperFill Team
+          First AI Market Making Vault on SEI Network

 ```

 > **ERC4626 vault with integrated trade settlement system for AI market making on SEI**